 Sales representatives often struggle with large workloads–which is why the sales pipeline should work with them, not against them.
 With that in mind, making sure the sales pipeline is effective but not clogged with unnecessary tasks is key.
-Automating prospect outreach with like goes far in lightening the administrative workload sales representatives face.
+Automating prospect outreach with sales prospecting tools like Cadence by Ringover goes far in lightening the administrative workload sales representatives face.
 That's in large part thanks to the possibility to automate messages and create templates the whole sales team can use.

 Sales pipeline metrics

 We've discussed the ways to improve your sales pipeline and manage it, but not the right way to measure its performance.
 Sales team feedback gives important insight into the sales pipeline success, but here are a few of the metrics you can use to evaluate your sales pipeline.

 - Number of deals in pipeline: Knowing this number will help you understand what revenue you can expect in the future.

 - Success rate at each stage of the pipeline: Understanding how efficient each stage of your sales pipeline is will help you decide if you need to adjust a certain stage.
 This is also a useful metric for identifying high-performing points in the sales pipeline.
 If you can isolate what factors are leading to that success, you may be able to replicate them at other points in the sales process.

 - Average deal value: This metric will aid with revenue predictions and deciding what deals need more of your energy.
 If you have a series of smaller deals that could convert quickly, those short term wins may be worth focusing on over a time-consuming but large deal.

 - Average win rate: This metric helps you pinpoint how many sales qualified leads who enter your sales pipeline actually convert.
 This metric sheds light on how each individual sales representative is performing, as well as the team as a whole.